L. R. Lam

+Laura Lam, better known as L.R.
+Lam (born 20th century), is an American-Scottish novelist.

-L.R.
-Lam was first Californian and now Scottish.
-Lam is the USA Today and Sunday Times Bestselling award-winning author of Dragonfall and Emberclaw (the Dragon Scales series), the Seven Devils duology (co-written with Elizabeth May), Goldilocks, the Pacifica novels False Hearts and Shattered Minds, and the Micah Grey trilogy, which begins with Pantomime.
-They are also a writing coach at The Novelry.
+Lam is the USA Today and Sunday Times bestselling, award-winning author of Dragonfall and Emberclaw (the Dragon Scales series), the Seven Devils duology (co-written with Elizabeth May), Goldilocks, the Pacifica novels False Hearts and Shattered Minds, and the Micah Grey trilogy, which begins with Pantomime.
+Lam is also a writing coach at The Novelry.

-Lam studied English and Creative Writing at California State University and the University of Aberdeen before lecturing on the Creative Writing MA at Edinburgh Napier University for seven years.
+Lam studied English and creative writing at California State University, East Bay and the University of Aberdeen before lecturing on the creative writing Master of Arts at Edinburgh Napier University for seven years.

 They have previously written as Laura Lam and Laura Ambrose.

 Micah Grey series

-Lam's debut novel, Pantomime, published in 2013.
-It is a young adult novel telling the story of an intersex character, Micah Grey, who has run away from home to become a circus aerialist.
+Lam's debut novel, Pantomime, was published in 2013.
+It is a young-adult novel telling the story of an intersex character, Micah Grey, who has run away from home to become a circus aerialist.

-Pantomime, along with its sequel, Shadowplay, were published by Strange Chemistry.
-In 2014, Strange Chemistry folded.
+Pantomime and its sequel Shadowplay were published by Strange Chemistry.
+In 2014, Strange Chemistry closed.
 In May 2015, it was announced that Tor UK had bought the rights to Pantomime, Shadowplay, and the third book in the series, Masquerade.
-In 2024, the series was purchased by DAW, with re-release in 2025 and 2026.
+In 2024, the series was purchased by DAW, with re-releases in 2025 and 2026.

 Pantomime won the Bisexual Book Award for Speculative Fiction in 2014 at an event organised by the Bi Writers Association to increase awareness of bisexual books.
-It appeared on reading lists promoted by the American Library Association on their 2014 Rainbow Book List, the 2014 Popular Paperbacks List in the GLBTQ category, and on the Scottish Book Trust as their "Teens Book of the Month" in May 2014.
-In 2014 it was also nominated for the British Fantasy Society book awards.
+It appeared on reading lists promoted by the American Library Association on its 2014 Rainbow Book List, the 2014 Popular Paperbacks List in the GLBTQ category, and on the Scottish Book Trust as their "Teens Book of the Month" in May 2014.
+In 2014, it was also nominated for the British Fantasy Society book awards.

-Shadowplay, the second in the Micah Grey series, continues the story of Micah Grey and Drystan the White Clown, on the run and seeking help from a magician and was ranked 17 in Fantasy Faction's Best Fantasy Books of 2014.
+Shadowplay, the second in the Micah Grey series, continues the story of Micah Grey and Drystan the White Clown, on the run and seeking help from a magician and was ranked seventeen in Fantasy Faction's Best Fantasy Books of 2014.
 Masquerade, the final volume of the trilogy, was published in 2017.

 Pacifica duology

-In July 2014 Lam signed a six-figure two-book deal with Tor Books, for the full world English language rights to False Hearts and Shattered Minds.
-Subsequently, the Italian, German, and French rights for False Hearts were taken up, by Fanucci Editore, Heyne Verlag and Bragelonne respectively.
+In July 2014, Lam signed a six-figure, two-book deal with Tor Books, for the full-world English-language rights to False Hearts and Shattered Minds.
+Subsequently, the Italian, German, and French rights for False Hearts were taken up by Fanucci Editore, Heyne Verlag and Bragelonne respectively.

 Seven Devils duology

-Lam and Elizabeth May co-wrote a space opera entitled Seven Devils, out through Gollancz in the UK and DAW in the US.
-It is described as Mad Max: Fury Road meets Rogue One.
-Upon release, it hit #5 on the Sunday Times Bestseller list in the UK.
-The sequel, Seven Mercies, followed in January 2022.
+Lam and Elizabeth May co-wrote a space opera, entitled Seven Devils, published through Gollancz in the U.K. and DAW in the U.S. It is described as Mad Max: Fury Road meets Rogue One.
+Upon release, it hit number five on the Sunday Times Bestseller list in the U.K. The sequel, Seven Mercies, followed in January 2022.